ahsansoftengineer/PREP/- INTRODUCTION.md

 1. Serving as a Team Lead and Senior Developer
 2. Managing tasks for upcoming features and bugs
+3. Updating Manager related to Status of Products.
-3. Specializing in both **Backend and Frontend** development
+4. Specializing in both **Backend and Frontend** development
-4. Gaining experience with AWS, Linux, and Nginx
+5. Gaining experience with AWS, Linux, and Nginx

 That's my introduction.
 We can now continue towards the technical discussion.